Poor Relief Act 1601: Settlement

-The 1601 Act states that each individual parish was responsible for its 'own' poor.
-Arguments over which parish was responsible for a pauper's poor relief and concerns over migration to more generous parishes led to the passing of the Settlement Act 1662 which allowed relief only to established residents of a parish – mainly through birth, marriage and apprenticeship.
+The Poor Relief Act 1601 states that each individual parish was responsible for its 'own' poor.
+Arguments over which parish was responsible for a pauper's poor relief and concerns over migration to more generous parishes led to the passing of the Settlement Act 1662 (14 Cha.
+2. c.
+12) which allowed relief only to established residents of a parish – mainly through birth, marriage and apprenticeship.
 A pauper applicant had to prove a 'settlement’.
 If unable to, they were removed to the next parish that was nearest to the place of their birth, or where they might prove some connection.
 Some paupers were moved hundreds of miles.
 Although each parish that they passed through was not responsible for them, they were supposed to supply food and drink and shelter for at least one night.

 Individual parishes were keen to keep costs of poor relief as low as possible and there are examples of paupers in some cases being shunted back and forth between parishes.
 The Settlement Laws allowed strangers to a parish to be removed after 40 days if they were not working, but the cost of removing such people meant that they were often left until they tried to claim poor relief.
 In 1697 Settlement Laws were tightened when people could be barred from entering a parish unless they produced a Settlement certificate.

 Effect on the labour market

-The Act was criticised in later years for its distortion of the labour market, through the power given to parishes to let them remove 'undeserving' poor.
+The act was criticised in later years for its distortion of the labour market, through the power given to parishes to let them remove 'undeserving' poor.
 Another criticism of the Act was that it applied to rated land not personal or movable wealth, therefore benefiting commercial and business interests.

 Cost

 The building of different types of workhouses was expensive.
-The Workhouse Act of 1772 allowed parishes to combine and apply for a workhouse test, where conditions were made worse than those outside.
+The Workhouse Test Act 1723 (9 Geo.
+1. c.
+7) allowed parishes to combine and apply for a workhouse test, where conditions were made worse than those outside.

-The Act stated that workhouses, poorhouses and houses of correction should be built for the different types of pauper.
+The Workhouse Test Act 1723 stated that workhouses, poorhouses and houses of correction should be built for the different types of pauper.
 However, it was not cost-effective to build these different types of buildings.
 For this reason parishes such as Bristol combined these institutions so that the profits paupers made were plunged back into the maintenance of the system.